Taxation of international executives

 Are there real estate taxes in Australia?

 Some states charge an annual land tax which is based on the value of land held in that state.
+If the property is your main residence, it will generally be exempt from the tax.

 Are there sales and/or value-added taxes in Australia?